 The more solid a margarine is at room temperature, the more trans fat it contains, as much as 3 grams per tablespoon.

-Even the improved brands, such as, Smart Balance are full of artificial ingredients, synthetic vitamins which do nothing to boost your immune system (as those found in real butter do) and artificial colors because without them the products are unappealing.
+Even the improved brands, such as Smart Balance, are full of artificial ingredients, synthetic vitamins which do nothing to boost your immune system (as those found in real butter do) and artificial colors because without them the products don’t appeal to customers.

 Once the answers were recorded they waited to see what they died from.